 Add dark "veins" around the pupils and lighter ones everywhere else, branching off radially from the center of the eye.

 It's not only the eyeball that makes the eye.
-If you'd draw a human face, you'd add eyelids, eyelashes and probably eyebrows too, to make it more complete.
-For a cat eye we can add a lighter areas around it, and also a dark, narrow ellipse over the eye - it's a place where a few whiskers come out from.
+If you were drawing a human face, you'd add eyelids, eyelashes, and probably eyebrows too, to make it more complete.
+For a cat eye, we can add lighter areas around it, and also a dark, narrow ellipse over the eye—it's the place where a few whiskers come out from.

-Once you've know how eyes should look, you can add them to the face.
+Once you know how the eyes should look, you can add them to the face.